 Start by taking a quick tour of your home.
 Go to your kitchen sink, your bathroom faucet, and your shower, and turn on the hot water at each one.
 Pay close attention to the flow.
 Is the pressure weak everywhere, or is it just your shower that’s giving you a disappointing drizzle?
 If you find that only one tap has low hot water pressure, the problem is most likely isolated to that specific fixture.
 This often points to a clogged aerator or a problem within the faucet itself, which is great news because it’s usually an easier fix.

-Compare with Your Cold Water Pressure
+How Does Cold Water Pressure Compare?

 Next, at each of those same locations, compare the hot water flow to the cold water flow.
 Turn on the hot water and observe the pressure.
 Then, switch to cold water and see if there’s a noticeable difference.
 Is the cold water blasting out with normal force while the hot water is weak?
 If the low pressure is exclusive to your hot water at every tap, the issue is almost certainly related to your water heater or the hot water lines.
 If both hot and cold water pressure are equally low, you might be looking at a different kind of plumbing problem.